ravsin18/Simulation_analysis_offboard_sensor_fusion_Master_Thesis/README.md

 ROS 2 package for environment mapping and evaluation with sensor fusion
 # ROS 2 Sensor Fusion for Environment Mapping

+What is this? : A ROS2 simulation environment in Gazebo to generate a probablistic occupancy map using Octomap.

+What does it do? : This Simulation takes input data from 2 LiDAR and 2 Depth-Cameras.
+The generated occupancy map can be further fused with onboard sensor data of autonomous agent with the help of V2I communications.

+Tech Stack:  ROS2, Gazebo, Python, C++, URDF, Octomap, YoloV5

 This repository contains the implementation developed for my Master's thesis on
 A Simulative Analysis of Collaborative Sensor Fusion for Enhanced Environmental Mapping via Off-Board Sensor Integration.